Cachoeira do Arari

 Cachoeira do Arari is a Brazilian municipality located in the state of Pará.
 Its population as of 2020 is estimated to be 24,064 people.
-The area of the municipality is 3,102.080 km².
+The area of the municipality is 3,102.080 km2.
 The city belongs to the mesoregion Marajó and to the microregion of Arari.
+The town of Cachoeira do Arari is located on the Arari River.

+Cachoeira do Arari is the location of the Museum of the Marajó, founded in 1972 by the Catholic priest and museologician Giovanni Gallo.

 The municipality is contained in the 59985 km2 Marajó Archipelago Environmental Protection Area, a sustainable use conservation unit established in 1989 to protect the environment of the delta region.